grange85/ahfow-database/_dean-and-britta-releases/dean-and-britta-hes-coming-home.md

          notes: Sonic Boom mix
          author: Roger Miller
 ---
-A-side: Recorded & mixed at Studio 105, NYC
+A-side: Recorded and mixed at Studio 105, NYC
 B-side: Recorded at Studio 105, NYC and New Atlantis Studio, Rugby England.
 Mixed at New Atlantis Studio.
 Design and screen printing by Dan Rugh at CommonWealth Press.